bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 ## Introduction

-In the stacked time algorithm all equations for all time periods are solved simultaneously as a single, very large system of equations.
+In the stacked time algorithm all equations for all time periods are solved simultaneously as one, very large system of equations.
 Because of lags in some of the variables, we must impose initial conditions, i.e. values for the variables before the first period of the simulation.
 This is not unique to stacked time algorithm - all solution methods require initial conditions.

-Similarly, because of the presence of leads in the equations, we must provide final conditions.
-Final conditions are equations in terms of variable values at times beyond the last period of the simulation.
+Similarly, because of leads in some of the variables, we must provide final conditions.
+Final conditions are equations in terms of variables at times beyond the last period of the simulation.

 As a running example, consider a model with one variable ``y_t``, one shock ``sy_t``, and one equation: